 - DUI accidents and dram shop liability cases

 - Fires, explosions and other accidents caused by property owner negligence

-Not only can you recover for the monetary support your loved one would have contributed to your

-  family, but the surviving members may also be entitled to the value of that person’s comfort,

-  companionship, advice and assistance.
+Not only can you recover for the monetary support your loved one would have contributed to your family, but the surviving members may also be entitled to the value of that person’s comfort, companionship, advice and assistance.

-  Minnesota Courts place a three year time restriction-a statute of limitations-on wrongful death

-  claims.
-Therefore, if you are the survivor of a wrongful death victim, you should seek legal advice

-  from an attorney as soon as possible.
-If you wait too long to take legal action, you may be barred

-  from bringing a claim.
+Minnesota law places a three year time restriction — a statute of limitations — on wrongful death claims.
+Therefore, if you are the survivor of a wrongful death victim, you should seek legal advice from a competent wrongful death attorney as soon as possible.
+If you wait too long to take legal action, you may be barred from bringing a claim.